dreger/thelivingwell.co/_posts/be/2016-04-28-what-you-want.md

 Wherever the spirit of the Lord went, the Israelites went too.
 Regardless of how quick their stay was, they always went.
 And they went knowing that the Lord went before them.
 They moved, when he moved.

-**He goes before us.
+**He goes before us, always.
 He hovers where we are, and wherever his spirit is, there is freedom to fully live.**

-Right now, we’re OK not knowing what our next move actually looks like.
+Right now, we’re OK not knowing what our next move looks like.
 God knows.

 We’re just waiting on the fiery cloud to move.